Photometric IGM tomography with Subaru/HSC: the large-scale structure of Ly$\alpha$ emitters and IGM transmission in the COSMOS field at $z\sim5$: IGM Ly forest transmission

 We implement this Bayesian SED fitting framework using a Markov Chain Monte Carlo method \textsc{emcee} \citep{Foreman-Mackey2013}.
 We use flat priors in the range of $-100<\TIGM<100$, $-30<\Muv<-15$, and $-5<\beta<2$ as our default.
 We justify the very wide range of flat priors (instead of imposing a physical range between 0 and 1 for individual measurements for $\TIGM$) in Section \ref{sec:analysis}.

-When fitting the observed SEDs, we find occasional cases where the marginalized posterior peaks at an unphysically large value $\TIGM>1$.
+When fitting the observed SEDs, we find occasional cases (13\,\% in the background LAE sample and 0\,\% in the DEIMOS10k sample) where the marginalized posterior peaks at an unphysically large value $\TIGM>1$.
 This indicates there may be an unaccounted systematic error in our data.
 In order to assess and remove such objects, we compute the probability that the estimated $\TIGM$ is greater than 1 using the posterior, i.e. $P(T_{\rm IGM}>1|f_{\rm NB}^{\rm obs}, \boldsymbol{f}_{\rm BB}^{\rm obs})=\int_1^\infty P(T_{\rm IGM}|f_{\rm NB}^{\rm obs}, \boldsymbol{f}_{\rm BB}^{\rm obs})d\TIGM$.
 We then flag objects with $P(T_{\rm IGM}>1|f_{\rm NB}^{\rm obs}, \boldsymbol{f}_{\rm BB}^{\rm obs})>50\,\%$.
 This choice is motivated by the fact that a Gaussian posterior centred at $T_{\rm IGM}>1$ gives $>50\,\%$ probability that $\TIGM$ is greater than 1, suggesting an unmodelled systematic error while SED fitting.
 We then visually check the original images and confirm such cases originate from systematic errors such as the under-subtraction of the sky background in NB718 and/or contamination from nearby objects in the photometric aperture.
-We apply this validation procedure in both the DEIMOS10k and LAE samples.
+We apply this validation procedure\footnote{Note that while one can similarly flag objects with $T_{\rm IGM}<0$ to avoid systematics due to over-subtracted sky background, non-detection of NB flux from faint background sources will also result in the value centred on $T_{\rm IGM}=0$.
+This means that removing these objects will unphysically bias the result to a larger mean Ly$\alpha$ forest transmission.
+We thus decided not to remove these objects from our analysis.} in both the DEIMOS10k and LAE samples.
 We find no such cases (out of 36) in the DEIMOS10k catalogue.
 However, 11 cases (out of 115) are flagged in the LAE sample.
 Here, our visual inspection confirms likely contamination from nearby objects or a diffuse NB718 image compared to that in the BB $z$-band, suggesting that the region may be affected by the faint halo or ghost of a nearby bright star or by incorrect sky subtraction.
 Thus these 11 objects are removed and we use the remaining 104 background LAEs for our subsequent analysis.